Jomoleakey/automatedpros-events/README.md

 This document provides the full instructions for setting up the environment, running the necessary servers, and executing the core event creation and booking verification test.

+Step 0.9
+Please after downloading the source code from github  https://github.com/Jomoleakey/automatedpros-events ensure you;
+Remember to start with composer install and Create SQLite File

+You need to create an empty file named database.sqlite inside the database folder of your Laravel project.

+Steps
+Navigate to the database directory within your project folder:

+Bash

+cd database
+Create the empty SQLite file: Use the touch command to create the file.

+Bash

+touch database.sqlite
+(Alternatively, you can open your file explorer, go to ...automatedpros-events-main\database, and manually create a new empty file named database.sqlite.)

+Return to the project root directory:

+Bash

+cd ..
+Run Your Original Command: Now that the file exists, the artisan command can proceed with running the migrations and seeding:

+Bash

+php artisan migrate:fresh --seed

+Once you create that empty file, the migrate:fresh command will be able to connect to the SQLite database and create all the necessary tables.  follow the rest of the instructions below

+Please let me know how it goes or any difficulties faced

 1. Full Setup & Database Reset

 Run this command to drop all tables, run all migrations, and re-seed the database with fresh test data.